Arsos-Omodos-Vouni villages

 OMODOS VILLAGE

-The wooden doors and the variously decorated gateways in the narrow alleys, all 'drowned' in green, lend a special beauty and charm to the village.
+The wooden doors and the variously decorated gateways in the narrow alleys, all 'drowned' in green, lend a special beauty and charm to the village!

 VOUNI VILLAGE

-A memorable visit to a "colourful village".
+A memorable visit to a "colorful village".

 True to its name Vouni is built on the slopes of a low mountain, offering sweeping views of the surrounding landscape.